 Corrective jaw surgery (also called orthognathic surgery) involves repositioning the bones of your upper and/or lower jaw.

-Problems that can be corrected include:
+Problems that can be corrected by corrective jaw surgery include:

 Your jaw problem may be due to injury, disease, developmental growth problems or it can be the way you were born.